klleee28/Data_Science_Portfolio/README.md

 University: Asia Pacific University of Technology and Innovation \
 Award: Distinction \
 CGPA: 3.84 \
-Program Duration: December 2021 to December 2022
+Program Duration: December 2021 to December 2022 \
+Email: KeanLim.lee28@gmail.com

 This repository archived the courseworks completed during my Master's Degree.
 The following provides a description of the coursework completed and skill set utilized. \
 Date updated: 22-March-2022